gadenbuie/tweet-conf-dash/README.md

 I also built a few things to make this work, including:

 - [gathertweet] - A command line tool for gathering tweets from Twitter search streams.
+Removes the boilerplate of collecting Twitter data and plays nicely with `cron`.

 - [shinyThings] - [shiny] modules for pagination and dropdown buttons.